runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 Born 2100 BC

 Originally from the South Xuon isles.
 Joined Dragonhalls in 0AC, after her home was ravaged by the Uon cataclysm.
-Recently engaged in a partnership with Xeres' daughter.
+Recently engaged in a partnership with Rahkaya Goldscorn.
 Somewhat reclusive, and mostly avoids the human population of Dragonhalls.

 **Affiliations:**
 Dragonhalls